-Pea protein is our main ingredient; hence you still notice some pea flavor.
+Pea protein is our main ingredient; hence you still notice a little pea flavor.
 This is a good thing, because we want you to be able to notice flavors that are purely inherent in the plant (to tell that it’s not adulterated); This is why you will love our original Happea plant protein drink version without any flavors.

-If you have tried vegetable proteins, most probably you have noticed the botanical origin in the taste of product which may not be your favourite yet.
+If you have tried vegetable proteins, most probably you have noticed the botanical origin in the taste of the product which may not be your favourite yet.

 Luckily, new technologies have made it possible to remove the botanical origin in the taste.
 That’s great, no?

 The result is Happea with a favourable aroma profile.

 None of the Happea pea drink versions contain any artificial ingredients.